Fragtality/Any2GSX/README.md

   - *Only Departure*: Only call the Service in the first Departure Phase (the first Leg).
 Resetting the App in between will also reset that Constraint!
   - *Only Turn*: Only call the Service after the first Turnaround (so the second and following Departure Phases).
 Resetting the App in between will also reset that Constraint!
   - *Only on Hub*: Only call the Service on Airports defined as Company Hubs (see below)
+  - *Only on Non-Hub*: Only call the Service on Airports *not* defined as Company Hubs (see below)
 - *Call on Cargo*: When enabled, the Service is called when the Aircraft is reported as Cargo Plane (by generic Plugin Setting or by the Aircraft Plugin).
 Else only on Passenger Aircrafts.

 Note that for the first Service, Activation Rules considering preceding Services don't have an Effect.
-Or put differently: Unless it is configured as Skip or Manual, the first Service is always called (if there no further Constraints added).
+Or put differently: Unless it is configured as Skip or Manual, the first Service is always called (if no further Constraints were added).
 <br/>

 ##### Operator Selection